index prop replaced with reduce

 # onSearch

-prop was removed for the same reason as onChange
+The onSearch prop was removed for the same reason as onChange and onInput.
+The search event

 has always provided the same parameters and can be used in it's place.